Challah Bread Pudding

 Can we talk?
 Here is one of those posts where I get all bossy and order you to make it!
 This Challah Bread Pudding is a MUST MAKE.

-If you do not have Challah bread, substitute with another bread and make some.
-It is rich, comforting and just brings the family together in a good way.
+If you do not have Challah bread, substitute it with another bread and make some.
+Even simpler breads like French bread would work here.
+It is rich, comforting and brings the family together in a good way.

 Serving of bread pudding on a dessert plate